felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own learning.
+As the DevOps Handbook rightfully puts it on page 320 of its second edition:

+> The only sustainable competitive advantage is [your] ability to learn
+> faster than the competition.

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor dragging you through it.
 Not all textbooks feature exercises and homework; some can be quite fun, relaxing, enlightening to read,